 Typically, if the prosecutor can't use the evidence found during a search, they will then find themselves with insufficient evidence to prove their case against you and will dismiss the charges.
 Whether or not a traffic stop and search of your vehicle violated your constitutional rights is a complex legal issue.

 Therefore, if you have been arrested and charged with a crime after a traffic stop, you should let our experienced criminal defense lawyers thoroughly evaluate the facts surrounding your traffic stop in an effort to identify any legal violations.
-Our lawyers can assist you by filing the proper motions in court to get the evidence that was gathered during the illegal search suppressed.
-Contact our law firm for a free case evaluation.
+We can assist you by filing the proper motions in court to get the evidence that was gathered during the illegal search suppressed.